 Enchanted Forest Water Safari is a large seasonal, outdoor water park that includes the Cascade Falls family raft ride, the Killermanjaro speed slide, and the Tidal Wave Pool.
 The park also offers "dry" amusement rides including a Ferris wheel, bumper cars, and a Tilt-A-Whirl.
 "Enchanted" attractions include Storybook Lane and other activities for young children.

-The medium-sized, outdoor water park is included in admission to Martin's Fantasy Island amusement park.
-Highlights include The Cannon Bowl bowl ride and Dragster Drench, a multi-lane mat racing slide.
+When it was open, the medium-sized, outdoor water park, located near Niagara Falls and Buffalo, was included in admission to Martin's Fantasy Island amusement park.
+Highlights included The Cannon Bowl bowl ride and Dragster Drench, a multi-lane mat racing slide.

 SplashDown Beach is a good-sized standalone water park.
 Highlights include Arctic Mammoth, a family raft ride, the Humunga Half-Pipe, and the large Monster Wave Pool.